ycheng517/ar4_ros_driver/README.md

    - For the simulated arm, you will need to run the `ar3_gazebo` module
    - Either of the modules will load the necessary hardware descriptions for MoveIt

-2. **MoveIt module** - the `ar_moveit_config` module provides the MoveIt interface and RViz GUI, and the `ar3_control` module provides the MoveIt user interface for programmatically setting goals
+2. **MoveIt module** - the `ar_moveit_config` module provides the MoveIt interface and RViz GUI, and the `ar_control` module provides the MoveIt user interface for programmatically setting goals

 The various use cases of the modules and instructions to run them are described below: